BiAPoL/napari-clusters-plotter/README.md

 Under the menu `Tools > Measurement tables > Load from CSV (nsr)` you can find a widget to upload your own csv file.
 Make sure that there is a column that specifies the which measurement belongs to which label by adding a column with the name "label".
-If you don't specify this column it will be assumed that measurements start at 1 and each column describes the next label.
+If you don't specify this column it will be assumed that measurements start at 1 and each row describes the next label.

 Note that tables for time-lapse data need to include an **additional column named "frame"**, which indicates which slice in time the given row refers to.